RichardTMiles/Singleton/README.md

    Method will initiate the class and store the newly created object in the static `getInstance` variable.
 This MUST be declaired as a public static function and return the `getInstance` object.

-- `__callStatic` takes in a function name and its arguments: for coustom closures, privatly declaire methods, or public closures.
+- `__callStatic` takes in a function name and its arguments: for coustom closures, privately declaire methods, or public closures.
 Using the static operator for private methods will attempt to run the `getInstance` method then pass its' arguments to `useSkeleton` method.
    This may return anything (a *mixed* value).
 Note, if the method name is not found in an scope the `useSkeleton` SHOULD throw an Exception.
 You should only call a class statically once-per-method ( see usage ).

-- `__call` takes in a function name and its arguments: for coustom closures, privatly declaire methods, or public closures.
+- `__call` takes in a function name and its arguments: for custom closures, privatly declare methods, or public closures.
 Passed arguments will be sent to `Skeleton` which will be returned (a *mixed* value).

 - `Skeleton` takes two unique parameters: a method name and supporting arguments.
    If a method is found the passed arguments will be reflected.
 If the requested method results in null or void, then the current object will be returned.
-The abstraction MUST first attempt to see if any custom methods (sotred in the methods varible) have been defined during the current execution.
+The abstraction MUST first attempt to see if any custom methods (stored in the methods varible) have been defined during the current execution.
 If not found, the `Skeleton` will then check if a method (type private) exists within the current scope.
 Finally, if still not avalible `useSkeleton` will attempt to see if there exists a closure defined in the public scope